remmmi/WooCommerce-Cart-REST-API/readme.txt

 #### Why WooCommerce?

 WooCommerce provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it's core.
-If you are looking to provide a great store for your customers that is fast, decoupling your store is a no brainer, but accessing the front side via the REST API was missing which is where CoCart comes in.
+If you are looking to provide a great store for your customers that is fast, decoupling your store is a no-brainer, but accessing the front side via the REST API was missing which is where CoCart comes in.

 #### Why CoCart?